Key insights

 Learn how to capture bigger energy tax credits.

-Which Inflation Reduction Act (IRA) credits qualify?
+Which Inflation Reduction Act (IRA) energy tax credits qualify?

 The PWA benefits apply to:

-- The production tax credit under Section 45;
+- The production tax credit under Section 45

-- The credit for carbon oxide sequestration under Section 45Q;
+- The credit for carbon oxide sequestration under Section 45Q

-- The zero-emission nuclear power production credit under Section 45U (prevailing wage only);
+- The zero-emission nuclear power production credit under Section 45U (prevailing wage only)

-- The clean electricity production credit under Section 45Y;
+- The clean electricity production credit under Section 45Y

-- The clean fuel production credit under Section 45Z;
+- The clean fuel production credit under Section 45Z

-- The investment tax credit under Section 48;
+- The investment tax credit under Section 48

-- The clean electricity investment credit under Section 48E.
+- The clean electricity investment credit under Section 48E

 The IRA’s prevailing wage and apprenticeship rules